The scale of the issue

 Enter your postcode into our tool to find out the extent of the illicit trade near you.

-Illicit tobacco is a real issue for the UK – so much so that HMRC estimates that 9% of cigarettes and 34% of roll your own tobacco smoked in the UK is illicit*.
+Illicit tobacco is a real issue for the UK – so much so that HMRC estimates that 8% of cigarettes and 33% of roll your own tobacco smoked in this country evades UK taxes*.

 Illicit tobacco products are unregulated, some have been found to contain asbestos, mould, dust, dead flies and rat droppings**.